friemen/zackzack/README.md

 Here are some points that I have to make up my mind about:

 Are there any general rules that determine the process+channel topology?

-By using render functions I come to ask myself if everything needs to be a React component.
-Or is the uniformity alone beneficial enough?

 How can input focus be controlled?
 The decision, where to take the focus to, could be part of an action or, more general, in an